sofreshian/sofreshian.github.io/pages/home.md

 permalink: "/"
 title: "This is a portfolio of <br> <strong>Jay Tak.</strong>"
 description: "I believe that the best content is due to the context.
 After understanding the given contents, I transform them into a relevant form of the right context."
-meta_description: "Jekyll Curate is a premium Jekyll blog theme"
+meta_description: "Jay Tak's Blog"
-meta_title: Jekyll Curate - Premium Portfolio Theme
+meta_title: Jay Tak's Blog
 subscribe: false

 projects: